stoplightio/prism/test-harness/README.md

 ====spec====
 openapi 2/3 document
 ====server====
 command line arguments to run Prism with.
-You can use the ${file} template variable
+You have to use the ${file} template variable.
 ====command====
 curl command to get the response
 ====expect====